-A: Punishment for a sex offense can vary dramatically depending on the category of crime.
-A misdemeanor sex crime conviction (such as indecent exposure) may receive less than a year of jail time, a fine, community service, counseling, or probation.
-A felony, on the other hand, maybe punished by a lengthy prison term (up to a life sentence).
-Additionally, released sex felons must register as sex offenders.
-Those with multiple convictions will find themselves facing greater punishments.

 Q: Is consent a defense to sex crimes?

 A: Consent may be a defense to sex crimes, in some cases.
 However, some individuals are not considered able to consent to sex under the law; even if they explicitly agree, their agreement is not legally valid.
 For example, minors, the mentally disabled, and unconscious or intoxicated people (even if they willingly became intoxicated) typically cannot provide valid consent, and statutory rape or date rape charges may result.

 Sex Offenses – An Overview

 Sex offenses include a myriad of criminal sexual behaviors, ranging from prostitution to rape.
-If you or one of your family members is facing a sex-offense charge, it is very important to obtain the legal representation of an experienced criminal defense attorney like one at O'Malley and Sawyer, LLC, of Centennial, Colarado.
+If you or one of your family members is facing a sex-offense charge, it is very important to obtain the legal representation of an experienced criminal defense attorney like one at Sawyer Legal Group, LLC, of Centennial, Colarado.
 The penalties for a sex offense conviction can be serious and life-changing, but many defenses are available.
 Contacting an attorney as soon as possible allows the evidence to be evaluated and witnesses to be questioned soon after the event.

 Rape, Sexual Assault, Date Rape, And Statutory Rape

-[Now]